|Jennifer DiNallo||Ph.D.||Director of Research, Clearinghouse for Military Family Readiness at Penn Statefirstname.lastname@example.org|

 About the Developers

 MC&FP is responsible for programs and policies that support community quality of life for Service Members and their Families worldwide.
 The Clearinghouse was established to assist professionals working with Military Families by promoting and supporting: (1) the use of research-based decision-making; (2) the selection, dissemination, and implementation of evidence-based programs and practices; (3) the evaluation of programs and the identification and creation of measures and metrics; and (4) the continued education of professionals assisting Military Families.
-Within the Clearinghouse, the Resource Center for Obesity Prevention provides insight and solutions on matters related to health promotion and obesity prevention.
+Within the Clearinghouse, the Resource Center for Family Well-Being provides insight and solutions on matters related to health promotion and obesity prevention.

 In addition to the current research team listed above, we would like to acknowledge the original development team of Jennifer DiNallo, Ph.D., Darcy Güngör, M.S., Ryan Rosendale, Ph.D., Christina Diaz, M.B.A., Crista Hankey, and Daniel F. Perkins, Ph.D.